Using Auxiliary Heat with a Nest Thermostat

-If you have a central HVAC (heating / ventilation / air conditioning) system called a "heat pump", and live in an area where the temperature in the winter goes below about 50°F (or 10°C) then you probably have something called "emergency heat" or "auxiliary heat".
-The two different names refer to the same thing: an electric heating system using resistive heating coils (like in a toaster or hair dryer) located inside the airflow path of the ventilation system.
+If you have a central HVAC (heating / ventilation / air conditioning) system called a "heat pump", and live in an area where the temperature in the winter goes below about 50°F (or 10°C) then you probably have things called "emergency heat" and "auxiliary heat".
+This article describes how the Nest Learning Thermostat controls these features.

 In normal operation, a heat pump works like an air conditioner: a compressible vapor with low boiling point (like freon) is forced through a cycle that includes a compresser, a cooling heat exchanger (a bunch of radiator fins), a bottleneck valve (serving as a pressure-release point), and a warming heat exchanger.
 One heat exchanger is located inside the house or apartment, and the other is outside (perhaps on the roof).